DonnaIB/surround_yourself_with_spanish/README.md

 ### Tools, Libraries,
 - Gitpod was used an the IDE for building the site.
-- **Bootstrap4** was used to assist with the structure, responsiveness and browser compatibility of the site.
+- [Bootstrap](https://getbootstrap.com/) was used to assist with the structure, responsiveness and browser compatibility of the site.
-- **Material Design** was used for the icons in the site.
+- [Material Design](https://fonts.google.com/icons) was used for the icons in the site.
-- **jQuery** to reference Javascript needed for the responsive navbar.
+- [JQuery](https://jquery.com/) to reference Javascript needed for the responsive navbar.
-- **Popper.js** reference Javascript needed for the responsive navbar.
+- [Popper JS](https://popper.js.org/) reference Javascript needed for the responsive navbar.
-- **Balsamiq** - was used for creating my wireframes.
+- [Balsamiq](https://balsamiq.com/) was used for creating my wireframes.
- - **favicon.io** - was used for creating favicon.
+- [favicon.io](https://favicon.io/) was used for creating favicon.
-- **Am I Responsive?** - was used for creating image at start of README.
+- [Am I Responsive?](http://ami.responsivedesign.is/) was used for creating image at start of README.

 ## Testing